BZoennchen/ct-book/_sources/chapters/02-1/2-interpretation.md

 Die Euphorie in den Anfängen der künstlichen Intelligenz war groß.
 So schrieb Alan Turing in *Computing Machinery and Intelligence*:

->I believe that at the end of the century the use of words and general educated opinion will have altered so much that one will be able to speak of machines thinking without expecting to be contradicted. -- Alan Turing {cite}`turing:1950`
+>I believe that at the end of the century the use of words and general educated opinion will have altered so much that one will be able to speak of machines thinking without expecting to be contradicted. -- {cite}`turing:1950`

 Diese Vorhersage hat sich wohl nicht erfüllt auch wenn diese Prognose durch die Fortschritte des maschinellen Lernens neu entflammt ist.
 Es bestehen berechtigte Zweifel daran, dass Computer jemals eine eigene Interpretation oder eine eigene Intension hervorbringen bzw. entwickeln.